vinfalardeau/vinfalardeau.github.io/tornadoes/tornado_report.md

 Restate the key findings and discuss their broader societal implications or contributions to theory.
 Do the research findings suggest a need for any future research?

+One avenue for possible future research would be to compare the spatial distribution of tornado-related tweets with data on the actual locations of tornadoes, which are probably made available by the National Weather Service.
+For instance, the NWS provides raw daily reports of tornadoes in CSV format, with estimated lat/long coordinates and details on the tornados' movements and damage (however, these tables also include delayed reports and unconfirmed information).
+The daily reports can be found at this link: [https://www.spc.noaa.gov/climo/reports/today.html](https://www.spc.noaa.gov/climo/reports/today.html).

 ## References